Showing posts with label william holden. Show all posts

 Walk Softly, Stranger” (1950)

 An amorous relationship blooms between a socialite and a crook in a film that’s part romantic drama, part film noir.
 Joseph Cotten is the gambler and con man who maneuvers his way into a comfortable position in an Ohio town.
 An unlikely romance between Cotten’s criminally motivated grifter and his boss’s daughter finally takes root on New Year’s Eve.
 It’s the story’s high point and the con man’s fortunes begin a steady decline from that evening on.
-This is a story about the reformative powers of love, a theme atypical of noir.
+This is a story about the redemptive powers of love, a theme atypical of noir.
 In fact, you might say it’s an anti-noir point of view.
 But when you’re drawing lines between what’s noir and what isn’t, consider that there are degrees of noir, despite what purists insist.
 It’s not an all or nothing proposition, and “Walk Softly, Stranger” has the necessary ingredients that allow it to fit snugly within the noir canon.

 Tuesday, May 14, 2024